 - The ABPM device must not get wet.
-Therefore, baths and showers should be avoided during the monitoring period. - The device will take measurements every 30 minutes during waking hours.
-If you are required to have night time monitoring as well, these measurements will be taken every 60 minutes during sleeping hours. - You will be alerted just before the monitor is about to take a reading.
-When this is occurs: - Try to sit down, if possible. - Position the arm that has the cuff on it at the same level as your heart and then keep your arm still. - If you are not able to sit down, use your other arm to support you to achieve this position.
+Therefore, baths and showers should be avoided during the monitoring period. - The device will take measurements every 30 minutes during waking hours. - You will be alerted just before the monitor is about to take a reading.
+When this is occurs: - Try to sit down, if possible. - Position the arm that has the cuff on it at the same level as your heart and then keep your arm still. - If you are not able to sit down, use your other arm to support you to achieve this position. - If you are sitting down, do not cross your legs during the measurement.